Ant2210/project2/README.md

 ### Code

 -   Social Media Integration for Facebook, LinkedIn & Google - Code from [Abi Harrison Meta Tags Webinar](https://www.youtube.com/watch?v=t-4qqmikIqk).
--   Scroll Bar Up Button - Advice on styling scroll bar buttons found on Stack Overflow [here](https://stackoverflow.com/questions/47576815/how-to-add-arrows-with-webkit-scrollbar-button)
+-   Scroll Bar Up Button - Advice on styling scroll bar buttons found on Stack Overflow [here](https://stackoverflow.com/questions/47576815/how-to-add-arrows-with-webkit-scrollbar-button).
 -   Tutorial for saving high scores to the local storage by James Q Quick found [here](https://www.youtube.com/watch?v=DFhmNLKwwGw).
 -   Advice for checking the value of an input field using javaScript for on Stack Overflow [here](https://stackoverflow.com/questions/3937513/javascript-validation-for-empty-input-field).
--   I found the code used to randomize an array in this [Sling Academy Article](https://www.slingacademy.com/article/;ways-to-shuffle-an-array-in-javascript/?utm_content=cmp-true.)
+-   I found the code used to randomize an array in this [Sling Academy Article](https://www.slingacademy.com/article/;ways-to-shuffle-an-array-in-javascript/?utm_content=cmp-true.).
 -   Method used to convert a HTML Collection to an array found [here](https://nikitahl.com/convert-array-like-collections-to-array/).
 -   [Bootstrap](https://getbootstrap.com/) was used for general page layout and styling.
 -   I found a solution to call a Bootstrap modal using javaScript on Stack Overflow [here](https://stackoverflow.com/questions/62827002/bootstrap-v5-manually-call-a-modal-mymodal-show-not-working-vanilla-javascrip).
 -   I found an article for handling error in asynchronous code [here](https://wesbos.com/javascript/12-advanced-flow-control/71-async-await-error-handling).
 - I used code found on Stack Overflow [here](https://stackoverflow.com/questions/25070144/bootstrap-modal-removes-scroll-bar) to inherit the main pages scroll properties when a modal is launched.

-All other code was written by the developer
+All other code was written by the developer.

 ### Content